yagizdas/phi-delta/README.md

   Maintains conversation history, summarizes past interactions, and routes queries through QuickResponse vs. Agentic pipelines.
 - **🖥️ Next.js Frontend:**
   Fully-featured modern UI for chat and file exploration.

+## Quickstart
+- Will be implemented soon.
+- You can email me for any inquiries for this project at kyd.kemalyagiz@gmail.com
 ---

 ## 📦 Project Structure